Empire of Brazil: Parliament

-Article 2 of Brazil's 1824 Constitution defined the roles of both the Emperor and the Assembleia Geral (General Assembly or Parliament), which in 1824 was composed of 50 senators and 102 general deputies, as the nation's representatives.
+Article 2 of Brazil's 1824 Constitution defined the roles of both the emperor and the General Assembly of Brazil which in 1824 was composed of 50 senators and 102 general deputies, as the nation's representatives.
 The Constitution endowed the Assembly with both status and authority, and created legislative, moderating, executive and judicial branches as "delegations of the nation" with the separation of those powers envisaged as providing balances in support of the Constitution and the rights it enshrined.

-The prerogatives and authority granted to the legislature within the Constitution meant that it could and would play a major and indispensable role in the functioning of the government—it was not just a rubber stamp.
-The General Assembly alone could enact, revoke, interpret and suspend laws under Article 13 of the Constitution.
+The prerogatives and authority granted to the legislature within the Constitution meant that it could and would play a major and indispensable role in the functioning of the government—it was not a mere rubber stamp.
+The General Assembly alone could enact, revoke, interpret, and suspend laws under Article 13 of the Constitution.
 The legislature also held the power of the purse and was required to annually authorize expenditures and taxes.
 It alone approved and exercised oversight of government loans and debts.
 Other responsibilities entrusted to the Assembly included setting the size of the military's forces, the creation of offices within the government, monitoring the national welfare and ensuring that the government was being run in conformity to the Constitution.
 This last provision allowed the legislature wide authority to examine and debate government policy and conduct.

 Regarding matters of foreign policy, the Constitution (under Article 102) required that the General Assembly be consulted about declarations of war, treaties and the conduct of international relations.
 A determined legislator could exploit these Constitutional provisions to block or limit government decisions, influence appointments and force reconsideration of policies.

-During its annual four-month sessions the Assembly conducted public debates.
-These were widely reported and formed a national forum for the expression of public concerns from all parts of the country.
-It was frequently a venue for expressing opposition to policies and airing grievances.
-Legislators enjoyed immunity from prosecution for speeches made from the floor and in the discharge of their offices.
-Only their own chambers within the Assembly could order the arrest of a member during his tenure.
+During the Assembly's annual four-month sessions, the body conducted public debates that were widely reported and served as a national forum for the expression of public concerns from all parts of the country.
+These debates frequently provided a venue for expressing opposition to policies and airing grievances.
+Legislators enjoyed immunity from prosecution for speeches made from the floor and in the discharge of their duties, and only their own chambers within the Assembly could order the arrest of a member during their tenure.
 "With no actual responsibility for the actual conduct of affairs, the legislators were free to propose sweeping reforms, advocate ideal solutions, and denounce compromising and opportunistic conduct by the government."